 Brand new cold water storage cisterns for new installations or to replace an existing cistern are available from most of the major UK hardware stores, including B&Q and Wickes.

-All of the cisterns from B&Q come with lids, an insulation jacket, a Part 2 ball valve and float, a tank connector and ball valve backing plate, and a Byelaw 30 kit.
+All of the cisterns below from B&Q are from Polytank.
+They come with lids, an insulation jacket, a Part 2 ball valve and float, a tank connector and ball valve backing plate, and a Byelaw 30 kit.
 As most of the cisterns and included parts are over £75, you can also enjoy free next-day delivery.

-- Polytank 25 gallon cold water tank (oval shape)
+- 25 gallon cold water tank (oval shape)